JamesWWilson/JamesWWilson.github.io/_posts/2021-02-21-The-Seven-Pillars-of-Statistical-Wisdom-Visualized.md

 ### Residual

 The last pillars deals with the comparison of expectations to reality.
-A residual is the difference between the predicted and actual results in an inference model.

-Regression to the mean.
-Evaluation of success of model.
-Residuals can be plotted and reviewed to determine that not only our model assumptions are being maintained but that the results of our model are accurate enough for our purposes.
+A residual is the difference between the predicted and actual result in an inference model.
+The evaluation of residuals can be understood as the evaluation of the success of the model itself.
+Residuals can be plotted and reviewed to determine that not only our model assumptions are being maintained, but that the results of our model are accurate enough for our purposes.

 Let's create one last hypothetical situation: assume we are the Penguin research team, and the scale we use to measure the body mass breaks!
 We still have 86 penguins to go, and don't have time to find a replacement.
 How can we determine the final penguins weight before leaving Antartica for the season?
 Well, its not perfect, but we can attempt to fill our null data with predicted results based on the flipper_length, sex, and species of the penguin from our already collected data.